 Following a design competition we appointed Allan Murray Architects, who then obtained consent for a mixed-use development – retaining the old brewery shell and adding a striking new facade on Holyrood Road.
 From here we initially secured the BBC as anchor tenant, before adding a further array of government, public sector and cultural occupiers (British Council, European Parliament, Scottish Enterprise) plus a couple of bars and a restaurant too.

-We’re delighted that the Tun went on to win the British Council for Offices awards for Best Commercial Workplace in Scotland, and also in the UK.
-Today The Tun belongs to an investment fund that bought it from Whiteburn in 2007
+The Tun went on to win the British Council for Offices 2003 awards for Best Commercial Workplace in Scotland as well as Best Commercial Workplace in the UK.
+Whiteburn sold The Tun to an investment fund in 2007.